 the obtayning of Portia by the choyse of three chests.’

 Have our ideas and prejudices really changed that much since Shakespeare’s day?

-Some of you may remember the furore some weeks ago around anti-sematism and the Labour party; many of us watched the news reports from the Nazi march in Charlottesville and the Presidents subsequent comments about ‘good people on both sides’ with horror.
+Some of you may remember the furor some weeks ago around anti-sematism and the Labour party; many of us watched the news reports from the Nazi march in Charlottesville and the Presidents subsequent comments about ‘good people on both sides’, with horror.
 Here is my question, why are we still fighting about the same things today that we were fighting about over 500 years ago?

-If nothing else this has shown me that the ideas and values we see in Shakespeare are still relevant to us today.
+If nothing else this has shown me that the ideas and values we see in Shakespeare’s plays are still relevant to us today.

 A sobering thought, but one that motivates me to continue with my lesson planning.